 For once, Rukia did not argue.

-They travelled to Soul Society to visit the one person they thought may know the answer.
+They traveled to Soul Society to visit the one person they thought may know the answer.
 Urahara, no longer in exile after the December War, welcomed them to his office in his usual cheeky ways.
 He instantly sobered when they explained the purpose of their visit.

-"Didn't I tell you there would be a price to pay for saving your friends, Ichigo?" he said eventually, catching Ichigo's eyes as he put down his pen, "The body is an extension of the soul, and as you already know a shinigami's soul never grows old because it is no longer bound by life."
+"Didn't I tell you there would be a price to pay for saving your friends, Ichigo?" he said eventually, catching Ichigo's eyes as he put down his pen.
+"The body is an extension of the soul, and as you already know a shinigami's soul never grows old because it is no longer bound by life."

 "You are telling me that I will never age?"